<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Lot Size Matters

-We chatted up how a house hunter looks for the most bang for their buck when purchasing a property.
+We chatted about how a house hunter looks for the most bang for their buck when purchasing a property.

 florida-home-1689859_1280.jpg